 R3: How do female veterans in Alaska indicate that the specific military service traits negatively influence the entire transition process for female veterans?

-all, thesesequential; transcription will begin after the interview process has concluded.
-The only note will be transcribed on run, theR1: How are female veteran's lives affected after serving in the military during their transition phase?

-R2: How does MST affect the transition of female veterans from military service?

-R3: How does PTSD affect the transition of female veterans from military service?

-R4: How does IPV affect the transition of female veterans from military service?

-R5: How does SUD affect the transition of female veterans from military service?

-The research questions, as considerably as the interview questions, will guide the direction of the data aggregation operation for this descriptive qualitative study. zed
+After all, these events have taken place in sequential order the events; the researcher will thank the participant and end the recording and begin the transcription will begin after the interview process has concluded.
+The only note will be transcribed on paper and then run, the information into a MAXqda and QRR NVivo for further transcriptions.
+The research questions, as considerably as the interview questions, will guide the direction of the data aggregation operation for this descriptive qualitative study.
+The current step-by-step procedure is based on the stringent methodology of the material that will be analyzed.

 The element discovers in the data collection category will be based on the theme which is identified in the current literature (Braun, Clarke, Hayfield, & Terry, 2019).
 The thematic analysis developed by Braun and Clark consider as the method for this study.
 The method of the analysis will consist of the following 8 steps: preparation of data, defining the theme of analysis, developing categories and coding theme, pre-testing the coding scheme on a sample, coding all the text, assessing the consistency of coding employed, drawing inferences on the basis of coding or themes and presentation of results.